awsdocs/amazon-eks-user-guide/doc_source/managing-coredns.md

 ## Updating the CoreDNS Amazon EKS add\-on<a name="updating-coredns-eks-add-on"></a>

 This procedure is for updating the CoreDNS Amazon EKS add\-on\.
-If you haven't added the CoreDNS Amazon EKS add\-on, complete the procedure in [Updating the CoreDNS add\-on manually](#updating-coredns-add-on) instead, or [add the CoreDNS Amazon EKS add\-on](#adding-coredns-eks-add-on)\.
+If you haven't added the CoreDNS Amazon EKS add\-on, complete the procedure in [Updating the CoreDNS self\-managed add\-on](#updating-coredns-add-on) instead, or [add the CoreDNS Amazon EKS add\-on](#adding-coredns-eks-add-on)\.
 Amazon EKS does not automatically update CoreDNS on your cluster when new versions are released or after you [update your cluster](update-cluster.md) to a new Kubernetes minor version\.
 To update CoreDNS on an existing cluster, you must initiate the update and then Amazon EKS updates the Amazon EKS add\-on for you\.

 ------
 #### [ eksctl ]

-**To update the `coredns` Amazon EKS add\-on using `eksctl`**
+**To update the CoreDNS Amazon EKS add\-on using `eksctl`**

 1. Check the current version of your `coredns` Amazon EKS add\-on\.
 Replace *`<my-cluster>`* \(including *`<>`*\) with your cluster name\.